 Walking Liberty Halves were made in Philadelphia, Denver, and San Francisco from 1916 to 1947.

-Beautiful frosty mint luster that is mostly white with nice light peripheral toning.
-The strike is sharp and the surfaces display minimal marks.
+Beautiful frosty mint luster that is mostly white and quite vibrant with nice light peripheral toning.
+The strike is sharp and the eye appeal is excellent!

 A spectacular blast white Gem with a strong strike and nearly flawless satiny surfaces.
 Super eye appeal!

-Attractive satiny white luster displays a bit of champagne accent.
+Attractive satiny white luster with a faint champagne accent.
 The strike is sharp and the look is very clean for the grade.

 Flashy mostly white luster with just a touch of toning.
 The strike is sharp and the surfaces are outstanding for the grade.